Vodafone offers Pay As You Go bundles called Big Value Bundles, starting from £10/month with no credit check.

 Vodafone charges for all phone calls on a per-minute basis.
-This means the length of all phone calls is rounded up to a full minute.
-For instance, a phone call lasting for 61 seconds will be charged by Vodafone as a 2-minute call (it will therefore cost you 2 x 35p = 70p).
+This means the length of all phone calls is rounded up to a full minute before the charge is calculated and deducted from your balance.
+For instance, a phone call lasting for 61 seconds will be rounded up and charged by Vodafone as a 2-minute call.
+It would therefore cost you 2 minutes x 35p/minute = 70p.

 Comparison to Alternatives

-In the following section, we’ll compare Vodafone’s Big Value Bundles to rival offerings from other Pay As You Go networks:
+In the following section, we’ll compare Vodafone’s Big Value Bundles to the Pay As You Go bundles available on other networks.

 £10 per month bundles

-Vodafone’s cheapest Big Value Bundle costs £10 per month and comes with 150 minutes, unlimited texts and 500MB of internet.
+Vodafone’s £10 Big Value Bundle comes with 250 minutes, unlimited texts and 3GB of data.

 £15 per month bundles

-For £15 per month, Vodafone offers a Big Value Bundle with 250 minutes, unlimited texts and 1GB of 4G internet.
+Vodafone’s £15 Big Value Bundle gives you 250 minutes, unlimited texts and 6GB of data.

 £20 per month bundles